Description

 Estimated Workload

-- Approximately one hour per day, based on the student’s reading speed
+- Approximately 1 hour per day depending on reading speed